fenago/tableau-intermediate/lab-guides/md/Lab_7.md

 ![](./images/7d0c6b76-8509-4197-baab-13b82bdd4665.png)

-14. Alternatively, click on the icon at the bottom[]{#id326224156 .indexterm} (circled in the following screenshot) of the screen to create a new story:
+14. Alternatively, click on the icon at the bottom (circled in the following screenshot) of the screen to create a new story:

 ![](./images/27e3d2cf-c86a-4aaf-8838-972a6a17c53c.png)